 Potential risks and side effects associated with IVF procedures include:

-The exact structure of these costs can be discussed fully with you once a treatment plan has been established by your specialist.
-Please visit the Cost section for detailed information about treatment fees and Medicare rebates.
+The exact structure of these costs can be discussed with you once a treatment plan has been established by your specialist.
+In the meantime, you can visit our cost section for detailed information about our fees and Medicare rebates.

 Whether you are just beginning to research fertility treatments or are about to start IVF, we are here to help you understand the process and hopefully answer any questions you may have along the way.
 Our goal is to help people solve the challenges they may face on their fertility journey so they can experience the joys of having a baby.